Kurento/kurento-room/kurento-room-doc/src/site/sphinx/room_demo_tutorial.rst

 ================

 The main class of the room server library project is a Spring Boot application class, ``KurentoRoomServerApp``.
-In this class we’ll be instantiating Spring beans for the different components that make up the server-side.
+In this class we'll be instantiating Spring beans for the different components that make up the server-side.

-Furthermore, this class with all its configuration can then be imported into application classes of other Spring projects (using Spring’s ``@Import`` annotation).
+Furthermore, this class with all its configuration can then be imported into application classes of other Spring projects (using Spring's ``@Import`` annotation).

 Room management (w/ notifications)
 ----------------------------------

 For managing rooms and their users, the server uses the Room SDK library.
-We’ve chosen the notification-flavored API, namely the class ``NotificationRoomManager``.
+We've chosen the notification-flavored API, namely the class ``NotificationRoomManager``.
 We have to define the manager as a Spring bean that will be injected as a dependency when needed (``@Autowired`` annotation).